elastic/kibana/x-pack/legacy/plugins/task_manager/README.md

 const taskManager = server.plugins.task_manager;

 try {
-  const taskRunResult = await taskManager.runNow('91760f10-1799-11ea-ba42-698eedde9799');
+  const taskRunResult = await taskManager.runNow('91760f10-ba42-de9799');
-  // if no error is thrown, the task has completed successfully.
+  // If no error is thrown, the task has completed successfully.
-  // we don't expose internal state for security reasons, but rest assured the task has completed
-  // if no error is thrown and a `RunNowResult` ({ id: "91760f10-1799-11ea-ba42-698eedde9799" })
 } catch(err: Error) {
-  // error happened, so err will have the folllowing messages
+  // If running the task has failed, we throw an error with an appropriate message.
-  //  when the task doesnt exist: `Error: failed to run task "${id}" as it does not exist`
+  // For example, if the requested task doesnt exist: `Error: failed to run task "91760f10-ba42-de9799" as it does not exist`
-  //  when the task is already running:`Error: failed to run task "${id}" as it is currently running` }
+  // Or if, for example, the task is already running: `Error: failed to run task "91760f10-ba42-de9799" as it is currently running`
+}
 ```